 If you have a more natural setting, it’s easy to make it cozy.
 Dark furniture is a great backdrop for patterned cushions.
 The color is picked up again in these classic lawn globes.
 Strategically placed baskets and extra potted plants complete the total look of a cozy, garden getaway.

 With all this beautiful furniture in place, it’s time to start grilling!
 Having a functional grill area is essential to any fall entertaining.
-Building in a sturdy gas grill extends the opportunity for flagstone and other natural building materials.
+Finding the Best BBQ Gas Grills and installing one in your outdoor area extends the opportunity for flagstone and other natural building materials.

 This grilling area is more than a functional space, it’s also your guy’s outside turf or ‘man-cave’!
 Reserve this area for solid and sturdy materials, not too frilly or feminine.
 In the picture below, tall bar stools sit opposite the bar, so friends and family can accompany the grill-master while he grills.
 The small lamp provides just the right touch for the finishing creature comforts.